nunoadrego/nunoadregodotcom/content/posts/abusing-pod-priority.md

 system-node-critical      2000001000   false            32s
 ```

-We have two PriorityClasses: `system-cluster-critical` and `system-node-critical`, with the latter being the one with the highest priority.
-Pods can have PriorityClasses specified.
-Let’s see if that's the case in our cluster:
+Yes, we do.
+Two PriorityClasses: `system-cluster-critical` and `system-node-critical`, with the latter being the one with the highest priority.
+Let’s see if we have `Pods` with `PriorityClasses` specified in our cluster:

 ```bash
 kubectl get pods --all-namespaces -o custom-columns=POD:.metadata.name,PRIORITY_CLASS:.spec.priorityClassName,PRIORITY:.spec.priority,CPU_REQUESTS:'.spec.containers[*].resources.requests.cpu'